abisummers/abisummers.github.io/src/content/guide/picking-a-restaurant.md

 ### The length of the menu

-If you go to a french restaurant and they have things like pizza on the menu, you can presume the pizza isn't going to be good.
+If a restaurant has six pages of food that are all vastly different, I'd proceed with caution.
+Typical French menus have a selection of items but there's often some overlapping items between each dish (the vegetables, the potatoes, the sauces etc).
+If there's a restaurant serving both burgers and sushi you can presume that one, or both are not going to be great.

-I prefer not going to restaurants that have many different options, because realistically are they all going to be good?
-Probably not.
-Especially if they have multiple different cuisines on their menu
+There are so many restaurants in Paris to choose from, so I'd recommend sticking to one type of food (French, japanese, italian etc).^>

 ### How busy the place is